How to spend a day in Aruba Cruise Port? How do you narrow it down with so much to explore on the island?

-I can go to a beautiful beach when I visit my family in Puerto Rico.
+We can visit a beautiful beach when visiting my family in Puerto Rico.

-You can guess by now that I will absolutely be returning to Aruba for a longer stay in the future.
-But for now, we have a day in Aruba cruise port is not enough.
-I say it all the time!
-Cruise days are never enough, but they are great for introductions.
+You can guess by now that we will be returning to Aruba for a longer stay in the future.
+But for now, we have a day in Aruba cruise port recorded into our memories.

-While we didn’t get to spend a week in Aruba, we loved our ABC island cruise and highly recommend it if you want to island-hop throughout the Southern Caribbean on a friendly budget.
+While we didn’t get to spend a week in Aruba, we loved our ABC island cruise.
+We highly recommend this cruise itinerary if you want to island-hop the Southern Caribbean on a friendly budget.

 When your previous cruise port is canceled…

-On day 3 of our cruise, we were supposed to stop in Grand Cayman.
+On day 3 of our Celebrity Equinox cruise, we were supposed to stop in Grand Cayman.
 It was canceled due to a storm.
 The port authority instructed our ship to turn around.
-Yipee.
+Yipee!
 We got a head start on our journey to Aruba.
-They announced we’d dock in Oranjestad at 7 AM, instead of the original time at 2 PM time.
+They announced we’d dock in Oranjestad at 7 AM instead of the original time of 2 PM time.

-7am to 11:59pm in Aruba cruise port?!
+7 am to 11:59 pm in Aruba cruise port?!
 It felt like Christmas.
-We did have Santa vacationing on the ship.
-I swear!
+And we did have Santa vacationing on the ship.
+We swear!

-While I felt bad for anyone looking forward to Grand Cayman, I was selfishly celebrating and figuring out what to do with the extra hours in Aruba.
-We had a tour booked for 2 PM and I was not staying on the ship that morning with the blessing of extra time at port.
+While we felt bad for anyone looking forward to Grand Cayman, we were selfishly celebrating and figuring out what to do with the extra hours in Aruba.
+We had a tour booked for 2 PM, and there was no way we were staying on the ship that morning with the blessing of extra time at port.
 No siree.
 You must maximize your time at port!

-On this trip, we had internet onboard and I was able to research a few nearby beaches.
+On this trip, we had internet onboard, and we were able to research a few nearby beaches.
 Eagle Beach ranked high as one of the best beaches near the cruise port.
-Then I heard it announced by the Cruise Director the morning of and I thought, oh we better get there quick.
+Then we heard it announced by the Cruise Director the morning of, and we thought, we better get there quickly.

 A Day in Aruba

-Eagle beach is a 15-minute drive to the cruise port.
-The kind driver dropped us off right outside of the Coco Loco beach bar.
-The bar was just opening and the beach was deserted at 8 AM.
+Eagle beach is a 15-minute drive from the cruise port.
+The kind driver dropped us off right outside of the Coco Loco Beach Bar.
+The bar was starting to open up, and the beach was deserted at 8 AM.

-We passed the bar onto the beach and looked to find chairs and an umbrella for the day.
-There was a couple of vendor in front of the bar renting them for $4o total for the day.
-Instead of taking the first few offers, we decided to keep walking north of the bar on the beach.
+We passed the bar onto the beach and looked to rent beach chairs and an umbrella for the day.
+There were a couple of vendors in front of the bar, renting them for $40 total for the day.
+Instead of taking the first few offers, we kept walking north of the bar on the beach.

-I dropped my stuff on the chair, tossed my coverup to the side and sped off to the shore.
+I dropped my stuff on the chair, tossed my coverup to the side, and sped off to the shore.
 Let me tell you, I fell hard.
-Not like fall and skim my knee.
 I fell in LOVE.

-The seats are kind of a waste for me because with serene waters like this, I like to sunbathe by the shoreline and just sit there, take it all in.
-Hubby though, he likes to sit back and relax, watch from afar.
+The seats are a waste for me because, with serene waters like this, I like to sunbathe by the shoreline and sit there, taking it all in.
+However, Hubby likes to sit back, relax, and watch from afar.
 I did get to coax hubby to join me for a swim a while later.

 Hubby was impressed by the beach as much as I was.
-We agreed, we should have visited Aruba much sooner.
+We agreed that we should have visited Aruba much sooner.
 If we didn’t have a paid tour later, we would have stayed for the rest of the day.

-We met a group of people from New Jersey vacationing there for the week.
-They love Aruba so much, they have a timeshare at Eagle Beach and manage to make it there every year.
-Serious goals.
+We met a group from New Jersey vacationing there for the week.
+They love Aruba so much that they have a timeshare at Eagle Beach and make it there every year.

 ⛱ Manchebo Beach